markup-theme/markup-theme/markup_theme/source/tutorials.rst

 **Font Awesome icons**

-The standard way the |theme| theme adds Font Awesome icons to the left-side navigation uses the ``iconClass`` line to specify which icon to use:
+The standard way |theme| adds Font Awesome icons to the left-side navigation uses the ``iconClass`` line to specify which icon to use:

 .. code-block:: django
    :emphasize-lines: 3